LoupVaillant/Monocypher-Handshake/DESIGN.md

 the N pattern as well, but then `crypto_key_exchange()` is all they need).

-One way handshake cannot be as secure as interactive handshake.
-This one for instance crumbles as soon as the recipient's private key is leaked: the message is disclosed, the identity of the sender is uncovered, and the recipient can no longer authenticate messages.
+One way handshakes cannot be as secure as interactive handshakes.
+This one for instance fails as soon as the recipient's private key is leaked: the message is disclosed, the identity of the sender is uncovered, and the recipient can no longer authenticate messages.
 It's also vulnerable to replay attacks.